 The operating income metric, as defined in the AIP, measures the degree by which actual operating income performance exceeds or falls short of baseline operating income.
 Actual operating income is defined as net sales less cost of goods sold and selling, general and administrative expense.
-Baseline operating income is defined as the historical five year average operating income per snowfall inch, \$13,019 for 2009, multiplied by the aggregate number of snowfall inches during the current year snow season (snowfall measured by the National Oceanic and Atmospheric Administration's National

-Weather Service for October 1 through March 31 in 66 cities in 26 snowbelt states across the Northeast, East, Midwest and Western United States where the Company monitors snowfall levels).
-If actual operating income falls below the target, the payout is reduced, on a linear basis, 35% from the target level for each 10% decrease, until it falls below 80% of the target, at which point no bonus is earned.
+Baseline operating income is defined as the historical five year average operating income per snowfall inch, \$13,019 for 2009, multiplied by the aggregate number of snowfall inches during the current year snow season (snowfall measured by the National Oceanic and Atmospheric Administration's National Weather Service for October 1 through March 31 in 66 cities in 26 snowbelt states across the Northeast, East, Midwest and Western United States where the Company monitors snowfall levels).
+If actual operating income falls below the target, the payout is reduced, on a linear basis, 35% from the target, at which point no bonus is earned.
 If actual operating income is higher than the target, the payout is increased, on a linear basis, 35% from the target level for each 12.5% increase, with no cap.
 For 2009 the baseline operating income target was \$47.6 million.
 Actual operating income, as defined in the AIP, totaled \$40.4 million.
 As a result, based on 2009 performance and the 70% weighting, the payout for this component of the annual incentive plan is 11.7% of annual base salary.